statnet/statnetWeb/README.md

 http://cran.r-project.org/web/packages/network/
 http://cran.r-project.org/web/packages/sna/

-#### New in v0.3.6
+#### New in v0.4.0

-* New sortable table of attributes
-* New citations in addition to BibTeX
-* Refresh positions of nodes in network plot
-* run_sw() now uses system's default web browser to launch application
-* Can color code nodes by mode for bipartite network
-* Change shape of node depending on mode for bipartite network
+##### On CRAN as of 11/4/2015

+* Interactive network plot: click on nodes to see vertex names and attributes, double click to highlight neighbors.
+* More tables and plots to visualize attribute distributions.
+* Better formatting for term documentation.